 There is a great deal of variation in the total waiting time faced by patients across the provinces.
-Ontario reports the shortest total wait (15.6 weeks), while New Brunswick reports the longest (38.8 weeks).
+Ontario reports the shortest total wait (15.4 weeks), while New Brunswick reports the longest (41.7 weeks).
 There is also a great deal of variation among specialties.
-Patients wait longest between a GP referral and Neurosurgery (46.9 weeks), while those waiting for Medical oncology begin treatment in 3.7 weeks.
+Patients wait longest between a GP referral and orthopaedic surgery (41.7 weeks), while those waiting for medical oncology begin treatment in 3.2 weeks.

 The total wait time that patients face can be examined in two consecutive segments.

-From the consultation with a specialist to the point at which the patient receives treatment.
-The waiting time in this segment increased from 9.8 weeks in 2015 to 10.6 weeks this year.
-This wait time is 88% longer than in 1993 when it was 5.6 weeks, and more than three weeks longer than what physicians consider to be clinically “reasonable”.
-The shortest specialist-to-treatment waits are found in Saskatchewan (7.9 weeks), while the longest are in Nova Scotia (17.7 weeks).
+- From the consultation with a specialist to the point at which the patient receives treatment.
+The waiting time in this segment increased from 10.6 weeks in 2016 to 10.9 weeks this year.
+This wait time is 95% longer than in 1993 when it was 5.6 weeks, and more than three weeks longer than what physicians consider to be clinically “reasonable” (7.2 weeks).
+The shortest specialist-to-treatment waits are found in Ontario (8.6 weeks), while the longest are in Manitoba (16.3 weeks).